 - Introduces HTTP Strict Transport Security (HSTS) by adding a

 Strict-Transport-SecurityHTTP header with a

 max-ageset to 30 days.
 HSTS ensures that your users’ browsers will not trust a service hosted at this location unless it is protected with a trusted TLS/SSL certificate.

 Secureflag on cookies that are set.
 This prohibits your users’ browsers from sending their RStudio Package Manager cookies to a server without an HTTPS-secured connection.

 Even with HTTPS, you may wish for more constraints on transport settings.
-Two settings are available to configure HTTPS differently:
+For this you can use the following setting:

 HTTPS.MinimumTLS: This setting sets the minimum TLS version.
 By default, the minimum TLS version supported by RStudio Package Manager is TLS1.1.
-You can choose to set this configuration setting to “1.2” or back to “1.0”; before doing so, you should check the SSL Labs User Agent List to ensure your browsers will be compatible with the version you select.
+Allowed values for this setting are 1.0, 1.1, 1.2, and 1.3, in order of increasing security.
+Before changing this value, you should check the SSL Labs User Agent List to ensure your browsers will be compatible with the version you select.

 Using a Secure Proxy